austintcecil/MECH-105-Algorithms/Linear Regression Algorithm/README.md

 # Linear Regression Algorithm
 This algorithm computes the linear regression of a data set and computes the associated R^2 value
-- Filters outliers from your data set.
+- Filters outliers from the data set.
-- Computes the linear regression on your filtered data set.
+- Computes the linear regression on the filtered data set.
-- Computes the  value from your filtered data and your linear regression function.
+- Computes the value from the filtered data and the linear regression function.
-- Here is the function specification.
-Name: linearRegression
 # Inputs:
 - x-values of the data set
 - y-values of the data set